PRCH (Porch Group Inc.) has powerful results

-As of Friday, Porch Group Inc.’s (NASDAQ:PRCH) stock closed at $2.90, up from $2.52 the previous day.
-While Porch Group Inc. has overperformed by 15.08%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, PRCH fell by -68.31%, with highs and lows ranging from $11.00 to $0.94, whereas the simple moving average jumped by 11.19% in the last 200 days.
+A share of Porch Group Inc. (NASDAQ:PRCH) closed at $3.61 per share on Friday, up from $3.57 day before.
+While Porch Group Inc. has overperformed by 1.12%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, PRCH fell by -63.54%, with highs and lows ranging from $10.13 to $0.94, whereas the simple moving average jumped by 41.72% in the last 200 days.

 Sponsored